When to Plant VegetablesThis post may contain affiliate links which might earn us money. Please read my Disclosure and Privacy policies here

 - 15 Financial Planning Books We Must Read

-If you’re starting with seeds, you will also need to take this time into consideration.
+If you’re starting with seeds, you will also need to consider this time.
 It will take time for the seeds to sprout and grow large enough to be transferred.
-If you transfer them too early, the plants may not be able to withstand the environment or wildlife.
+If you transfer them too early, the plants may not withstand the environment or wildlife.

 It doesn’t work that way.
-You can spread out your planting so that you have different harvests throughout the summer or plant things so that they mature at the same time.
+You can spread out your planting so that you have different harvests throughout the summer or plant things to mature at the same time.
 It’s completely up to you.